TQT-RAAQS/LLRS/README.md

 ## Operating the LLRS

 ### Build the LLRS
+- Clone the repo on you local machine.
 - Execute the command `meson setup bin` in the LLRS directory.
 - Navigate into the bin directory using `cd bin`.
 - Execute `meson compile` in order to compile the LLRS.